aardvarkpepper/2025-07-24-Lab-2/README.md

 2. What considerations did you make when calculating reading time?

-Testing values in assignment example indicated reading time = Math.floor(wordcount / 3).
-Probably I changed reading time to convert seconds over 60 into minutes, etc.
+Testing values in assignment example indicated reading time in seconds = Math.floor(wordcount / 3).
+Following assignment example to show hour/minute/seconds, I passed time in seconds despite assignment comment stating property time passed is in minutes.
+No sense in converting twice.

 3. How did you ensure the UI remained responsive during rapid text input?

 I made no specific accommodation for rapid text entry.
-DOM operations are expensive, but neither those nor the calculations required use much time.
+DOM operations are expensive, but not so expensive that rapid text entry is an issue, even accounting for calculation time.
 I saw no delay in processing when copying and pasting a Wikipedia article (2936 words).
 I copied and pasted the entire American King James version of the Bible, seeing perhaps a third of second or less of delay (4,509,524 character count, 796,876 word count, 265625 reading time).
-That is, UI responsiveness for rapid text input seems not to be an issue for most expected situations.
+UI responsiveness for rapid text input seems not to be an issue for most expected situations.

 4. What challenges did you face when implementing the statistics calculations?